rishenko/react-lancer-timeline/README.md

-    "year": (number; start year for the entry), "intraYearIndex": (number; index number, where lower is shown first, to be added on events happening in the same year to ensure certain events come before others), "era": (string; the era of the timeline designated as "BU" or "U"), "faction": (string: the faction key, choose one from the `factions` node in the JSON data library), "title": (string: title of the timeline entry), "descr": (string: the description of the timeline entry), "sources": [
+    "year": (number; start year for the entry), "intraYearIndex": (number; index number, where lower is shown first, to be added on events happening in the same year to ensure certain events come before others), "era": (string; the era of the timeline designated as "BU" or "U"), "factions": [(array of strings: the faction key, choose one from the `factions` node in the JSON data library)], "title": (string: title of the timeline entry), "descr": (string: the description of the timeline entry), "sources": [